-MXIC's high speed Flash technology combines years of EPROM experience to produce the highest levels of quality, reliability, and cost effectiveness.
-The MX26LV800T/B electrically erases all bits simultaneously using Fowler-Nordheim tunneling.
+MXIC's Flash technology combines years of EPROM experience to produce the highest levels of quality, reliability, and cost effectiveness.
+The MX29LV800C T/B electrically erases all bits simultaneously using Fowler-Nordheim tunneling.
 The bytes are programmed by using the EPROM programming mechanism of hot electron injection.

 During a program cycle, the state-machine will control the program sequences and command register will not respond to any command set.
+During a Sector Erase cycle, the command register will only respond to Erase Suspend command.
+After Erase Suspend is completed, the device stays in read mode.
 After the state machine has completed its task, it will allow the command register to respond to its full command set.